Can a Landlord Oppose Tenant's Change of Use Application?

 Under the terms of the 1986 lease which governed the relationship between the landlord and the tenant, it said that the landlord's consent to a change of use of the property would not be “unreasonably withheld”.

 The landlord refused to consent to the change of use application, on the basis that with majority of the building becoming residential, the tenant would acquire the chance to compulsorily purchase the freehold, which would in turn would devalue the property.

-The County Court, High Court and Court of Appeal dismissed the landlord’s arguments, and agreed with the tenant that the refusal to consent was unreasonable, particularly as residential use was specifically permitted under the lease.
+The County Court, High Court and Court of Appeal dismissed the landlord’s arguments, and agreed with the tenant that the refusal to consent was unreasonable, particularly as residential use (albeit not in the form of many separate flats) was specifically permitted under the lease.

-The Supreme Court however held that the landlord was acting reasonably in protecting the value of the property, assessing “reasonableness” by reference to the facts at the date of the tenant’s request for consent, not what the parties contemplated when the lease was granted.
+However, the Supreme Court disagreed, and held that the landlord was acting reasonably in protecting the value of the property.
+In this context, “reasonableness” was assessed by reference to the facts at the date of the tenant’s request for consent, not what the parties contemplated when the lease was granted.